DLR-RM/BlenderProc/examples/amass_human_poses/README.md

 ## Steps
 * AMASSLoader first checks the taxonomy.json file for the currently supported datasets
 * Loads the body parameters for the selected pose from dataset
-* Loads the parametric body model from the downloader body models
+* Loads the parametric body model from the downloaded body models
 * Feed the the pose parameters inside the parametric model and generate a mesh equivalent to the selected pose
 * Adds cameras to the scene: `camera.CameraSampler`
 * Renders rgb, normals and distance: `renderer.RgbRenderer` module.